laurengarcia/url-metadata/README.md

 # url-metadata

 Request a url and scrape the metadata from its HTML using Node.js or the browser.
+Has an alternate mode that lets you pass in your own `Response` object as well (see `Options`).

 Includes:
 - meta tags